 Globally, there is gender parity in pre-primary through secondary education enrolment (Table 14.1).
 However, averages hide continuing country-level gender disparity.
 In one-quarter of low-income countries, for every 100 males, fewer than 87 females are enrolled in primary education and fewer than 60 in upper secondary, at which level only 25% of countries have achieved parity.
 Even where the gender enrolment gap is small, there is little information on the extent of segregated enrolment (Focus 14.1).

-Table 14.1: Adjusted gender parity index of gross enrolment ratio, by education level, 2018 or latest available year
+Table 14.1: Gender parity index of gross enrolment ratio, by education level, 2018 or latest available year